font/kubernetes-cluster-federation/labs/cluster-dns-managed-zone.md

 ## Create a Google DNS Managed Zone

 The follow command will create a DNS zone named `federation.com`.
+Specify your own zone name here.
 In a production setup a valid managed zone backed by a registered DNS domain should be used.

 ```
 gcloud dns managed-zones create federation \